ICB-DCM/PESTO/examples/examples_documentation.md

 * *Enzymatic catalysis*, the third small example case, also demonstrating a variety of the PESTO features (`examples/enzymatic_catalysis/mainEnzymaticCatalysis.m`, ODE)
 * *Gaussian mixture*, a benchmark model for the MCMC sampling routines in PESTO (`examples/GaussExample/mainExampleGauss.m`)
 * *Hyperring*, a second benchmark model (with non-identifiabilities) for the MCMC sampling routines in PESTO, (`examples/RingExample/mainExampleRing.m`)
-* *Pom1p gradient formation*, a PDE problem which is discertized in space and reformulated as ODE § (`examples/Pom1p_gradient_formation/mainPom1.m`, PDE)
+* *Pom1p gradient formation*, a PDE problem which is discretized in space and reformulated as ODE § (`examples/Pom1p_gradient_formation/mainPom1.m`, PDE)
 * *Jak-Stat-signaling*, a challenging example for the optimization routines in PESTO, § (`examples/jakstat_signaling/mainJakstatSignaling.m`, ODE)
 * *ERBB signaling*, largest model among the examples § (`examples/erbb_signaling/mainErbBSignaling.m`, ODE)